thtg88/blog.marco-marassi.com/posts/run-serverless-laravel-app-with-queue-workers-on-aws-lambda-using-bref.md

 5. Now it's time to finally move to our project!
 Start by downloading a few packages:

 ```
-composer require aws/aws-sdk-php bref/bref christoph-kluge/bref-sqs-laravel
+composer require aws/aws-sdk-php bref/bref bref/laravel-bridge
 ```

 What is going on here?
-We are downloading the PHP SDK for AWS to be able to put stuff on the SQS queue, Bref for our Lambda Serverless bindings, and [Bref SQS Laravel](https://github.com/christoph-kluge/bref-sqs-laravel) to have a worker run on Lambda.
+We are downloading the PHP SDK for AWS to be able to put stuff on the SQS queue, Bref for our Lambda Serverless PHP bindings, and [Bref Laravel Bridge](https://github.com/brefphp/laravel-bridge) to have a worker run on Lambda.

 6. Create a `serverless.yml` in your Laravel project's root folder, and copy the following content in it: